Feature article

 AI summary

-New Trade Me Property data reveals winter is a savvy season for property moves.
-A survey shows a key disconnect: 44% of buyers are keen to purchase, while only 14% of homeowners think it's a good time to sell.
+New Trade Me Property data reveals winter is a strategic season for property moves.
+A survey shows a disconnect: 44% of buyers are keen, while only 14% of homeowners think it's a good time to sell.

 The winter disconnect: Buyers ready, sellers hesitant